unnatural-worlds/uwapi/sphinx/source/bots/troubleshooting.rst

    If your Steam games are in non-default location, define environment variable ``UNNATURAL_ROOT`` to the directory containing the library.

+.. dropdown:: Incompatible UW library version

+   Your version of uwapi is different from your game.

+   Restart steam to force an update of the game.
+And pull from git new version of uwapi.

 .. dropdown:: Failed to initialize Steam API

    Make sure that Steam is running and logged in.